What does “Urban, Prison and Gang Culture” mean?

 What if the suspect is clearly a gang affiliate and/or the crime is obviously gang related ?

-A gang expert can often times still aid in the defense.
 I have worked on cases which fit this description and attorneys have still welcomed the background information, cultural competency and meticulous dissecting of Discovery that I, and any competent gang expert, provide.
 These services can aid in preparing to cross-examine the prosecution’s gang expert, help in seeking a plea arrangement, provide mitigating factors for sentencing and sometimes reveal information that alters charges or open up new defense strategies.
 From a prosecutors standpoint, using a gang expert may bring some clarity to things which perhaps should be obvious but are not.